 Now, there’s a show for ya.

-I’m actually glad to report that our soccer parents and football parents are absolutely awesome in how they conduct themselves on the sidelines.
+I’m actually glad to report that our soccer, football, and baseball parents are absolutely awesome in how they conduct themselves on the sidelines.
 I know this is a rarity.
 We all are incredibly supportive and have self-control when the referee makes a bad call, or the opposing team pulls some ‘not so nice moves’ to rise victorious in the fight.
 We are mature adults, and recognize that this is a game.
 Ahem.

-So in honor of all the fall season sports, and the shouts from the sidelines that are heard on every field…
+So in honor of all sports and the shouts from the sidelines that are heard on every field…

 Here’s a few I’d like to kick out… (See what I did there?)